 Since the Montaigne Project began in 2011, I have been a disciple of Friedrich Nietzsche’s interpretation of amor fati, or love of fate.
 Briefly (and probably too reductively), the theory states that we should say yes (at least retrospectively) to every moment in our life as a way of leading to where we are now — and by embracing all of it as good, we can define victories, bracket off sections of life, and mark them off as triumphs.

-This is a highly story driven approach to life and one that would seem highly familiar to anyone who watches a lot of movies.
+This is a highly story driven approach to life and one that would seem familiar to anyone who watches a lot of movies.
 Contemporary movies, when they aren’t myth-based epics, are all essentially amor fati.
 You don’t really expect them to end happily ever after, but you do accept them as small triumphs that help define the human spirit.

 But now I look back on my declared triumph of a week ago and can see why Hollywood is so tempted to claim happily ever after.
-There’s inevitable dissatisfaction in amor fati triumphs, especially when all you’ve done is win someone else’s game — or negative another person’s life.
+There’s inevitable dissatisfaction in amor fati triumphs, especially when all you’ve done is win someone else’s game — or negate another person’s life.

 It also helps me understand what set off this series of blog posts a couple weeks ago.
 Having survived some major challenges in the past few months, I was having one of those amor fati moments of triumph two weeks back.
 Yet, I was feeling anxious.
 The triumphs did not create an urge to celebrate — instead I was flooded with ideas for writing projects, and new challenges to take up.

-This in turn reminded me of a similar time in January when I was always in a triumphant mood, and how then I felt a drive to suddenly take my therapy approach deeper, to apply some part of it to other aspects of my life and to challenge myself with group therapy and a group relations conference.
+This in turn reminded me of a similar time in January when I was in a triumphant mood, and how then I felt a drive to suddenly take my therapy approach deeper, to apply some part of it to other aspects of my life and to challenge myself with group therapy and a group relations conference.

 The first thing my therapist and I did was observe whether this was evidence of a pathology such as bipolar disorder.
 But it wasn’t something that happened regularly enough to fit that definition and seemed to be tied to very specific moments of achievement.